Election Day: How to follow the results on YouTube, social and beyond

 Here are a few news platforms providing free election coverage through their sites and apps:

-CNN will have live election coverage on its website and on its apps for Android, iPhone, iPad (£430 at Amazon.co.uk), Apple TV (£199 at Apple), Kindle Fire and Roku.
+CNN will have live election coverage on its website and on its apps for Android, iPhone, iPad ($599 at Apple), Apple TV ($249 at Apple), Kindle Fire and Roku.

 ABC News Live and the ABC News app will also have live coverage.
 The app is available for iPhone, Android, Windows, iPad, Kindle Fire, Apple TV, Amazon Fire TV and Roku.